 TCRC provides free Intake and Assessment services for infants and toddlers who live in the TCRC service area and who are believed to be "at-risk" for a developmental disability.
 Often referrals are encouraged by a child's pediatrician and may also come from a public health nurse, child care providers or a concerned parent or grandparent.
 An Early Start Service Coordinator will obtain information from the parent and coordinate any assessments necessary to determine eligibility.
 If eligible, the Service Coordinator will work with the family to coordinate early intervention services.

 If a person has a developmental disability, they can be referred for services from the Regional Center.
 In the state of California, the term developmental disability includes five conditions.
-These are mental retardation, autism, cerebral palsy, epilepsy, and other conditions similar to mental retardation that require treatment similar to for a person with mental retardation.
+These are intellectual disability, autism, cerebral palsy, epilepsy, and other conditions similar to intellectual disability that require treatment similar to for a person with intellectual disability.
 A developmental disability must have occurred before age 18, continue indefinitely, and must pose a substantial disability in three or more major life areas.
 Decision about eligibility for services is made by a TCRC interdisciplinary team.

 * Source : State of California Department of Developmental Services website (link)